theo-armour/agenda/2-peeps/myra-krieger/2025-03-02-krieger-questions.md

 ### Your setbacks?

-I have been involved in at least 20 different startup failures or near failures.
+I have been involved in at least 20 different startup that were failures or near failures

 My marriage was a bust, though we are very good friends

 ### Extreme challenges?

-* Living life is a partial paraplegic and amputee
+* Living life as a partial paraplegic and amputee
 * Growing up taking so long

 ## 11. Do you have a general philosophy or “wise words” that you try to live by?